irgaly/setup-mint/README.md

 setup-mint step will do:

-* Get mint version from Mintfile
+* Retrieve mint version from Mintfile
+  * Use mint@master if mint version is not specified in Mintfile
 * Install mint to /usr/local/bin/mint
-* Cache mint for next run
+* Cache mint binary for next run
 * Run `mint bootstrap` to install swift commands
 * Cleanup unused swift commands (not listed in Mintfile)
 * Cache swift commands for next run